ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Barbarian/path-of-juggernaut.md

 ---
 title: Path of the Juggernaut
 created: 2025/06/15 at 22:21
-updated: 2025/08/01 at 00:04
+updated: 2025/08/01 at 00:28
-permalink: path-of-the-juggernaut-barbarian
+permalink: path-of-juggernaut-barbarian
-source: Tal'Dorei Campaign Setting Reborn
+source: "Tal'Dorei Campaign Setting Reborn"
 aliases:
   - Path of the Juggernaut
+  - path-of-the-juggernaut
 tags:
   - compendium/src/5e/tdcsr
   - subclass/barbarian/juggernaut